paolosalvatori/aad-enabled-aks-cluster/README.md

 - end date and years for registered applications and service principals
 - password for the AKS service principal (optional)

-The script contains comments and individual steps in the script are fully descriptive.
+The script contains comments and individual steps are fully descriptive.